 Network device evolution

-Since early 1990 network device manufacturer made a lot of innovation in order to increase router speeds.
-They started from a router node in which everything was computed into the central CPU to reach a situation where the central CPU is less and less used due to a distributed architecture in which lots of action are done in “line cards”.
+Since the early 1990s, network device manufacturers have made a lot of innovation in order to increase router speeds.
+They started from a router node in which everything was computed into the central CPU to reach a situation where the central CPU is used lesser and lesser used due to a distributed architecture in which lots of actions are done in the so called “line cards”.